Ohtuproju2021syksy/Discord-Bot-better/documentation/usermanual-faculty.md

 #### Add our Telegram bot to your Telegram channel

-Invite the **@Discord kurssibotti** bot to your Telegram channel.
+Invite the **@cs-discord-bot** bot to your Telegram channel.
 First go to your channel.
 From the right top corner choose three dots and from the drop down menu choose _Add members_.

 Give the bot admin role (choose channel member and give the bot admin rights).
 You need to have an admin role to do this change.
 Under _What can this admin do?_ mark all the showing rights off.